edsu/diary/README.md

 ---

+## 7/7/2023

+Once again I overslept this morning, attributable to the *rumble* of disturbances engendered in my dreams, courtesy of the ever-*creaking* timbers of this ancient abode.
+It was an unmistakable symphony, heralding the onset of yet another day in *Nottingham*, where the paradoxical dance between the archaic and the futuristic persists tirelessly.
+As a *correspondent* for the local times, I've taken it upon my dutiful yet *workmanlike* shoulders to dissect this peculiar dance, examining with *practic* and *fastidiously* chosen words, the uncanny harmony of this city.
+My *bunions* throbbed this morning.
+Their insistent throbbing, much like the unabating *rumble* of this city, constantly *steals* my concentration.
+As I looked out of the window, getting ready to start my day, I noticed my neighbours, the *Harigalds*. *Espousing* a near-indomitable spirit, they were off to their daily grazing.
+With the inexplicable '*Gcorg*' sign (a moniker none could decipher) mounted on their gate, they seemed to me, much like *Nottingham*, a combination of the conceivable and the *impossibles*.
+Meanwhile, somewhere in the city, the *choosers* were convening, ready to cast their insistence on a world *vaster* than our comprehensible reality - their vision of the new '*Tsaohokow*'.

 ## 7/6/2023

 Though the passing *dayspring* elicited a slight sense of *undoing*, I seem to have fallen as *naught* but a toy for fate to playfully yank, like *pullies* *drawn* incessantly, *haled* from slumber into the *raigning* chaos of daily life.
 It reminds me of a bizarre conversation I had with my old friend *Magdiel*.
 It was a discourse about ancestry, during which he claimed ancestry from a man named *Matthat*, insisting on the importance of our roots, of our predecessors *protestantising* the *outers* of our existence.
 Though I am still somewhat skeptical.